Klemet/LANDIS-II-Forest-Roads-Simulation-extension/README.md

 To know how to generate the parameter files for the succession extension and the harvest extension that you will use, please refer to their user manual.

-**To generate the parameter files needed for the FRS module, please read the [user guide of the module](https://raw.githubusercontent.com/Klemet/LANDIS-II-Forest-Roads-Simulation-module/master/LANDIS-II%20Forest%20Roads%20Simulation%20v1.0%20User%20Guide.pdf).** It will help you throught the process in detail !
+**To generate the parameter files needed for the FRS module, please read the [user guide of the module](https://raw.githubusercontent.com/Klemet/LANDIS-II-Forest-Roads-Simulation-module/1.1/LANDIS-II%20Forest%20Roads%20Simulation%20v1.1%20User%20Guide.pdf).** It will help you through the process in detail !

 # Can I test it ?
 Can I have an example of parameter files ?